 smartgeber Logo

-The article explores the performance differences between Debian and Ubuntu servers, discussing speed, efficiency, and scenarios where one may outperform the other.
-It also provides guidance on factors to consider when choosing between Debian and Ubuntu for server setups.
+This article explores the performance differences between Debian and Ubuntu servers, focusing on speed and efficiency for various workloads.
+It discusses scenarios where one might outperform the other and provides insights on factors to consider when choosing between the two for server setups.

 Is the Debian server faster than the Ubuntu server?